REGISTER

 As a result of the global economic crisis resulting from pandemics, it is possible that Brazil, like most countries in the world, will record an increase in unemployment and society’s difficulty in keeping up with its financial obligations.
 This situation may have a direct impact on electric power distributors, who may feel the impact of losses with a significant decrease in demand for energy and an increase in defaults and, as they have the important role of transferring sector charges to the remaining chain of the Interconnected National System – SIN, there may have difficulties in meeting their contractual commitments regarding transmission charges, negatively affecting the Company’s revenues and cash flow.

 Likewise, the country has suffered from the impacts brought about by the water shortage that started in 2021.
 The low rainfall volume and the decrease in reservoir levels caused an increase in energy costs, directly affecting generators, distributors and final consumers.
-The Federal Government is aware of the impacts of said events on the electric power sector, seeking economic and financial mechanisms to support any systemic losses, aiming to mitigate the effects of defaults and keep the sectoral chain sustainable.

 The Federal Government has exercised and continues to exercise significant influence over the Brazilian economy.
 Such influence, as well as Brazilian political and economic conditions, may adversely affect the Company’s activities and the market price of securities issued by it.